 The original Total serum IgE blood test has been superseded by the newer multi-allergen screening tests.
 The inhalant allergy screen is called an ImmunoCAP Phadiatop and there are various ImmunoCAP food allergy screening panels such as the fx5 for common childhood food allergens, fx1 for nuts, fx2 for seafood’s and fx3 for cereals.

 There are now over 450 individual ImmunoCAP or RAST tests available for everything from sheep dander to sesame seeds.
-A screening test called ISAC can measure over 100 allergens on a single blood sample and determines patterns of reactivity.
+A allergy screening test called ISAC can measure over 100 component allergens on a single blood sample and determines patterns of reactivity.
 These are called ImmunoCAP RAST tests and can be performed on a multi-channel analyser in many NHS and Private UK pathology reference laboratories.

 Total serum IgE

 Total Serum Immunoglobulin E or IgE was the original screening test for allergy, but has been superseded by newer more specific tests.
 However a Total IgE level exceeding 100kU/l is still highly suggestive of atopy or allergy in adults.
 Total IgE has a good predictive value in children under 3 years of age and may be used as a screening allergy test in this age-group.
 We used to measure Total Cord IgE on newborn babies umbilical cord blood at birth as a predictor of allergy, but this wasn’t accurate and is no longer recommended.
 The level of Total IgE depends on the number and size of organs affected by the allergy.
-For example, a skin allergy results in higher Total IgE than smaller organs such as the nose.
+For example, a skin allergy results in higher Total IgE than smaller organs such as allergy in the nose.

 To confuse matters, Total IgE may also be raised in parasitic infections, some immune diseases, in cigarette smokers, with alcohol consumption and in certain cancers.
 Total IgE is not therefore 100% specific to allergy.
 Total IgE levels also depend on the size of the organ affected with allergies.
 It is relatively low in nose allergy, but very high in extensive skin allergy such as occurs with eczema.
 Levels naturally increase from infancy through to adolescence when they tend to plateau and then slowly decrease towards old age.
 There is a seasonal variation in Total IgE with levels peaking in spring for pollen allergic individuals.